ShortlistShortlistedRemoved from shortlist 1

 Power & Run Time

-The Powerhorse 4000's design includes a gasoline-fueled 212 cc OHV 4-stroke engine.
-With a 120/240V output, it gives a running wattage of 3,100W and also a peak wattage of 4,000W.
+The Powerhorse 4000's engine, 212 cc OHV 4-stroke, fueled by gasoline, can deliver 120/240V.
+It provides a running wattage of 3,100W and reaches a peak wattage of 4,000W.

 Thanks to a fuel capacity of 3.9 gallons, the 4000 can operate for around 10.6 hours at 50% load with a full tank (fuel consumption around 0.37 GPH).